You are here

 - identifying an assembled device as a refurbished device

-Goods that are required by the Act to be included in that part of the ARTG for Registered goods
+Goods that are required by the Act to be included in that part of the ARTG for Registered goods or for provisionally registered goods.

 See AUST R number